mnk3936/weather-Dashboard/README.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any questions or feedback, please contact me at [your-email@example.com].
+For any questions or feedback, please contact me at [nadeemk.kariyad@gmail.com].

 ---

 **Happy Coding!**
 ```

-Replace placeholders like `https://github.com/yourusername/weather-dashboard.git` and `[your-email@example.com]` with your actual GitHub repository link and contact information.
-This README file provides a comprehensive guide that potential employers or users can easily follow to understand, install, and use your project.
-Let me know if you need further customization or additions!